syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Adding a digital signature with customization

-PdfSignatureSettings allows you to add customized digital signatures to the PDF document.
+The PdfSignatureSettings allows you to add customized digital signatures to the PDF document.

 ### Adding a digital signature with CAdES format

-Essential PDF supports users to set cryptographic standard for digital signatures.
-The PdfSignatureSettings instance allows you to customize the cryptographic standard when adding a digital signature to the PDF document.
+As per the PDF specification 2.0, now Syncfusion PDF library supports digital signature based on CAdES (CMS Advanced Electronics Signature).
+The CAdES based digital signature can remain valid for long periods, even if underlying cryptographic algorithms are broken.
+Using the API “CryptographicStandard”, you can change the standard between CMS (Cryptographic Message Syntax) and CAdES.

 The following code example explains how to add a digital signature with cryptographic standard (CAdES) to the PDF document.